 • December... |

 This spacious museum is dedicated to the art of the 20th and 21st centuries.
-It's located in the Palais de Tokyo, which was built for the 1937 Universal Exposition in Paris, and it's choc-a-bloc with the best-known painters of the modern era — Picasso, Matisse and an entire generation of similar painters.
+It occupies half of the Palais de Tokyo, the Japanese exhibitions space built for the 1937 Universal Exposition in Paris.
+Today, the space is choc-a-bloc with the best-known painters of the modern era — think Picasso, Matisse and an entire generation of similar painters.

-The museum was infamously the site of a burglary in May 2010 when five modern masterpieces were stolen, including Picasso's Le Pigeon Aux Petit Pois.
-Both the thieves and the painting are still at large.
+A gossipy bit about the museum: it was infamously the site of a burglary in May 2010 when five modern masterpieces were stolen, including Picasso's Le Pigeon Aux Petit Pois.
+Both the thieves and the paintings are still at large.
 So, if you find a Picasso or Matisse for sale cheap on eBay, you know where it likely came from.

 VIP Dinner Cruise with Bateaux Parisiens |